SemanticMediaWiki/SemanticCite/README.md

 ### Metadata search

-`Special:FindMetadataById` is provided as user interface to search, find, and map metadata with the `#scite` parser and allows conveniently to integrate authority data from sources like PubMed or CrossRef.
+`Special:FindMetadataById` is provided as user interface to search, find, and map metadata with the `#scite` parser to conveniently integrate authority data from sources like PubMed or CrossRef.

-For more information, see the search [documentation][docs-search].
+For more information, please read the search [section][docs-search].

 ## Configuration